Defence Health recognises the importance of protecting your personal information and the trust you place in us.

-In the course of providing our services, there is certain personal information we may require from you.
-Defence Health’s primary purpose in collecting personal information is for the provision of health benefits and financial services advice to you and to otherwise fulfil our legal obligations as a private health insurer and financial services provider.
+In the course of providing our products and services, there is certain personal information we may require from you.
+Defence Health’s primary purpose in collecting personal information is for the provision of health insurance and related benefits and financial services advice to you and to otherwise fulfil our legal obligations as a private health insurer and financial services provider.

 Defence Health may disclose personal information relating to the member's dependants to the member.
 Where a member grants their spouse or partner authority to operate the relevant policy, Defence Health may disclose personal information relating to the member or any of the member's dependants to the member's spouse/partner.
 To protect the privacy of all persons covered by the policy, a member is also required to seek and obtain the consent of any dependant aged 16 years and over to the disclosure of their personal information to the member's spouse/partner, before granting authority to the member's spouse/partner to operate the policy.
 If a dependant is 16 years or over, they may ask Defence Health not to share their information with the member or member's spouse/partner.

 For the purposes of this policy and unless circumstances suggest otherwise, a person aged 16 years and above will be considered capable of making their own privacy decisions.
 Defence Health will take instructions from the person who is able to make relevant decisions relating to health insurance and health matters generally for that person or dependant.

 3. What personal information does Defence Health collect?

 The amount and type of personal information we collect and hold about you depends on the nature of your relationship with us and the extent to which you have used our services or made claims or engage with us via our website or app or other websites or social media platforms on which we have a presence.